netket/netket/docs/docs/varstate.md

 - {class}`~netket.vqs.MCState`, which is a classical variational approximation of a pure state.
 - {class}`~netket.vqs.MCMixedState`, which is a classical variational approximation of a mixed state.
+- {class}`~netket.vqs.ExactState`, which is a version of {class}`~netket.vqs.MCState` without sampling, performing the full summation over the whole Hilbert space and computing expectation values and gradients exactly.

 It is our plan to build upon this interface for new kind of variational states in the future.
 For example, we are interested in implementing a new kind of variational state that encodes a state into a Qiskit circuit.